Business GrowthUpdated June 2026·12 min read

 How Much Does Website Maintenance Cost in the UK?

-!Business professional reviewing website maintenance costs on laptop *Maintenance costs vary significantly — understanding what's included at each tier prevents overspending or dangerous under-investment.* | Tier | Monthly Cost | What's Included | Best For | |------|-------------|-----------------|----------| | DIY / Minimal | £0-50/mo | You handle updates, free plugins for backups/security | Personal sites, blogs | | Basic Agency Package | £100-250/mo | Monthly updates, weekly backups, uptime monitoring, 1-2 hrs content changes | Small business brochure sites | | Comprehensive | £250-500/mo | Weekly updates, daily backups, performance monitoring, 4-8 hrs content/dev work, priority support | Business-critical sites, CMS-heavy | | Enterprise / SLA-Backed | £500-2,000+/mo | Continuous monitoring, same-day response SLA, dedicated account manager, security audits, load testing | E-commerce, high-traffic, regulated industries | **What drives cost differences:** - **Site complexity** — A 5-page brochure site needs less than a 200-product e-commerce store - **CMS and framework** — WordPress sites need more frequent patching than static sites or modern frameworks like Next.js - **E-commerce requirements** — Payment gateway updates, PCI DSS compliance checks, inventory system integrations - **SLA terms** — Guaranteed 4-hour response costs more than best-effort next-business-day - **Content volume** — Sites with frequent content changes need more support hours At Launchwork Digital, our website maintenance packages start from £150/month and scale based on your site's needs.
+!Business professional reviewing website maintenance costs on laptop *Maintenance costs vary significantly — understanding what's included at each tier prevents overspending or dangerous under-investment.* | Tier | Monthly Cost | What's Included | Best For | |------|-------------|-----------------|----------| | DIY / Minimal | £0-50/mo | You handle updates, free plugins for backups/security | Personal sites, blogs | | Basic Agency Package | £100-250/mo | Monthly updates, weekly backups, uptime monitoring, 1-2 hrs content changes | Small business brochure sites | | Comprehensive | £250-500/mo | Weekly updates, daily backups, performance monitoring, 4-8 hrs content/dev work, priority support | Business-critical sites, CMS-heavy | | Enterprise / SLA-Backed | £500-2,000+/mo | Continuous monitoring, same-day response SLA, dedicated account manager, security audits, load testing | E-commerce, high-traffic, regulated industries | **What drives cost differences:** - **Site complexity** — A 5-page brochure site needs less than a 200-product e-commerce store with payment integrations - **CMS and framework** — WordPress sites need more frequent patching than static sites or modern frameworks like Next.js, which have fewer third-party plugin attack surfaces - **E-commerce requirements** — Payment gateway updates (Stripe, PayPal, Klarna), PCI DSS compliance checks, inventory system integrations, and seasonal peak-load preparation - **SLA terms** — Guaranteed 4-hour response costs more than best-effort next-business-day, but for e-commerce sites the difference can mean thousands in recovered revenue - **Content volume** — Sites with frequent content changes need more support hours; a blog publishing weekly and a static brochure site have very different maintenance profiles - **Compliance requirements** — Regulated industries (finance, healthcare, legal) need additional security auditing, data handling procedures, and documentation At Launchwork Digital, our website maintenance packages start from £150/month and scale based on your site's needs.
 For context on how maintenance fits into total website investment, see our complete guide to how much a website costs in the UK.

 Signs Your Website Needs Professional Maintenance